-Lever handle locks are widely used commercially and not residentially and with just cause.
+According to specialists, lever handle locks are widely used commercially and not residentially and with just cause.
 They are generally for those types of people who prefer accessibility over security.
 These locks are quite easier and require less force to open than the rather flimsy knob locks.
 In terms of accessibility though, nothing beats lever handle locks.
 Heck, they are even dexterity (right-handedness or left-handedness) adjustable.
 Now isn’t that handy?

 Padlocks have been around since forever and have become a staple security device in all homes.
 Just like their knob lock counterparts, these should never be used as a primary (or even secondary at times) security solution.
 Even the most durable padlocks can easily be mangled by bolt cutters and other robbery tools.
 There are two commonly used types of padlocks; keyed and combination.
 Keyed padlocks furthermore have two varieties; re-keyable and non-rekeyable.
 Non-rekeyable padlocks are unchangeable, meaning you cannot change the set of key/s that opens the lock.
 Overall, just avoid these medieval things and only consider them if you are under a tight budget.

 Choose the right lock based on your lifestyle and need so you will be able to provide utmost safety for you and your family members.